fanciulli/fanciulli/README.md

 ### Hi there 👋

+I'm a Software Engineer with 17 years of experience in development.

+I'm a contributor developer of the Open Source project [Volumio](https://github.com/volumio/Volumio2), an audiophile music player for micro-computers.
+I've created integration services for enabling streaming services like Tidal and Qobuz into the Volumio ecosystem.
+Don't you know the project already?
+Go check it out!

 <!--
 **fanciulli/fanciulli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.